apnadkarni/blt/doc/vector.rst

 *vecName* **sequence** *start* ?\ *stop*\ ? ?\ *step*\ ?
-  Generates a sequence of values starting with the number *start*.  *Stop* indicates the terminating number of the sequence.
-The vector is automatically resized to contain just the sequence.
+  Generates a sequence of values starting with the number *start*.  *Stop* indicates the terminating number of the sequence.  *VecName* is automatically resized to contain just the sequence.
 If three arguments are present, *step* designates the interval.

-  With only two arguments (no *stop* argument), the sequence will continue until the vector is filled.
+  With only two arguments (no *stop* argument), the sequence will continue until *vecName* is filled.
 With one argument, the interval defaults to 1.0.

 *vecName* **set** *item*